-We invite you to participate in our survey to gather opinions on definitions of intelligence and Machine Intelligence from leading researchers in AI, Neuroscience, Psychology, and other disciplines, ultimately to help create a unified message on the goal and definition of AI.
+Participants to the research survey on defining (machine) intelligence were invited to give their opinions on definitions of intelligence and Machine Intelligence from leading researchers in AI, Neuroscience, Psychology, and other disciplines, ultimately to help create a unified message on the goal and definition of AI.

 John McCarthy (2007) indicated AI is: "the science and engineering of making intelligent machines [...]
 It is related to the similar task of using computers to understand human intelligence."
 However, in a recent interview with Subbarao Kambhampati, Professor of Computer Science and Engineering at Arizona State University and President of the Association for the Advancement of Artificial Intelligence (AAAI), Dr. Kambhampati (2017) stated: "It is very hard to define what intelligence is."

 Understanding intelligence and how it may be recreated (and measured) is one of the major scientific challenges of our time.
 AGISI's research shows that theories of intelligence and the goal of AI have been the source of much confusion both within the field and among the general public.

 Toward an agreed upon definition and ultimate research goal

 AGISI's researchers were aware that a robust definition is usually the result, rather than the starting point, of scientific research, nevertheless an agreed upon working definition of Machine Intelligence and an ultimate research goal could help the next stage of AI development.